tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/modelplot.md

 # Overview

-The `modelplot` function, part of the `modelsummary` package, enables the plotting of model estimates and confidence intervals.
-In this building block, we will provide you with two examples of coefficients plots to demonstrate the useful functions of `modelplot`.
+The `modelplot` function, within the `modelsummary` package, constructs coefficient plots from regression output - i.e. visualization of model estimates and confidence intervals.
+In this building block, we will provide two examples of coefficients plots that are frequently used:

+- A focal regression coefficient across multiple models
+- Multiple regression coefficients within a single model

 We will be using the models from the paper ["Doing well by doing good?
 Green office buildings"](https://www.aeaweb.org/articles?id=10.1257/aer.100.5.2492).
 These models regress the logarithm of rent per square foot in commercial office buildings on a dummy variable representing a green rating (1 if rated as green) and other building characteristics.
 Please refer to the [`modelsummary` building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/model-summary/) for more information about the paper.

-We will generate two coefficient plots using the `modelplot` function:
-- A single coefficient across multiple models
-- Multiple coefficients within a single model

 ## Load packages and data